 (1) Determine the base loss cost.

 (2) Use Rule 101. to determine the factor for the age group of the auto being rated.
-For exposures rated on a stated amount basis, the age group factor is always 1.00.
+For exposures rated on a stated amount basis, the Age Group factor is always 1.00.

-(3) Multiply the base loss cost by the age group factor.
+(3) Multiply the base loss cost by the Age Group factor.

 (4) Use Rule 101. to determine the factor for the original cost new of the auto being rated.

-(5) Subtract the applicable factor for the deductible desired from the original cost new factor.
+(5) Subtract the applicable factor for the deductible desired from the Original Cost New factor.

 (6) Multiply the result of Paragraph (3) by the result of Paragraph (5).
 Alternatively, the following equation will give the appropriate loss cost for every desired deductible:

-Base loss cost x Age factor from Rule 101. x (Original Cost New factor – deductible factor from Rule 98.).
+Base loss cost x Age Group factor from Rule 101. x (Original Cost New factor – deductible factor from Rule 98.).

 (7) The rating procedures in Paragraph a. do not apply if the deductible factor is greater than the Original Cost New factor.